anlowee/Computer-Organization-And-Design/ch 5/homework.md

 **A:** 2^(9 - 5 + 1) = 32 blocks

 ## 5.3.3 [5] <§5.3>
 What is the ratio between total bits required for such a cache implementation over the data storage bits?
-Starting from power on, the following byte-addressed cache references are recorded.

 **A:**
 total bits: 32(blocks) * ((8 * 32)(block size) + (31 - 10 + 1)(tag) + 1(valid)) = 8928<br>